MASHOD0/OOPs/Inheritance.md

 		print("Post: {}".format(self.post))

-# creation of an object variable or an instance
-a = Employee('Rahul', 886012, 200000, "Intern")
+"""creation of an object variable or an instance""" a = Employee('Rahul', 886012, 200000, "Intern")

-# calling a function of the class Person using
+"""calling a function of the class Person using its instance""" a.display() a.details()
-# its instance
-a.display()
-a.details()